elucian/bee/syntax/overview.md

 * do not call a downgraded function;

 **Notes:**
+* Usually a pure function is also deterministic;
 * If a rule break one of these restrictions it is _downgraded_ by the compiler;
 * Downgraded rules can be used in assignments and print but not in expressions;
 * A downgraded rule can be called also _dirty rule_ that is not _pure_;